 - Allocate resources, set frequencies, select subjects, determine scopes of work, and apply the techniques required to accomplish audit objectives.

-- Obtain the necessary assistance of personnel in units of the organization where they perform audits, as well as other specialized services from within or outside the organization.
+- Obtain the necessary assistance of personnel in units of the organization where they perform audits, as well as other specialized services from within or outside the organizations.

 The Chief Audit Executive and staff of Internal Audit are not authorized to: